TNOCS/vue-typescript-webpack-simple/README.md

 ### What's Included

-- `npm run dev`: Webpack + `vue-loader` with proper config for source maps & hot-reload.
+- `npm run dev`: Webpack + `vue-loader` with proper config for Typescript, source maps & hot-reload.

 - `npm run build`: build with HTML/CSS/JS minification.

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
 Also check out the [breaking changes in vue-loader@9.0.0](https://github.com/vuejs/vue-loader/releases/tag/v9.0.0).

+We have followed the [Typescript support](https://vuejs.org/v2/guide/typescript.html) as described on the official Vue.js website, and the [blog post](https://medium.com/the-vue-point/upcoming-typescript-changes-in-vue-2-5-e9bd7e2ecf08) of Even You.

 ### Fork It And Make Your Own